 3. Tawang Monastery

-Tawang Monastery is known in Tibetan as Gaden Namgyal Lhatse, which translates to “the divine paradise of complete victory.”
+Tawang Monastery is known as Gaden Namgyal Lhatse in Tibetan, which translates to “the divine paradise of complete victory.”
 Okay, I took this from Wikipedia.
 But it does look both divine and like a paradise.
 It is the main attraction of Tawang and even of Arunachal Pradesh.

 This is the second-largest Buddhist Monastery in the world (the first is the Potala Palace in Lhasa, Tibet).
 It can only wonder how the Tibetans constructed such a building high up in the Himalayas with very few resources like 400 years ago.
 The monastery was constructed at the wish of the 5th Dalai Lama.
 Shortly after, the 6th Dalai Lama was born in Tawang.